 Clearly I never swallow the tap water and I definitely don’t gargle with it but I do brush away and rinse without stressing.
 I’m pretty sure this has upped my tolerance to whatever can eventually make you sick sometimes.

 At a cooking class in Udaipur with the amazing Shashi, she told us that the most important thing when picking somewhere to eat is seeing lots of hungry people chowing down.

 Most curries are variations on one basic sauce so often a huge batch is prepared in advance.
-Likewise with rice (which is known to be incredibly dangerous if not heated/re-heated correctly).
+Likewise with rice (which is known to be a hotbed of food-poisoning bacteria if not heated/re-heated correctly).